waku-org/pm/ROADMAP.md

 ### Chat SDK PoC 1

 Provide and consume JS library that enable a project to use Waku for chat purposes over TWN.
-Exact scope to be define later.
+Exact scope to be defined later.
 Likely either existing Status Chat 1:1 protocol or [Ethereum Address to Secure Channel](#ethereum-address-to-secure-channel).

 This library usage should be demonstrated in a web app a la wakuplay as part of dogfooding effort.